 The ILRC is an integral part of the educational process, providing digital and traditional information resources to support the University curriculum and mission.
 The ILRC collects and organizes resources across a wide range of media, including books, periodicals, audio-visual resources in various formats, musical scores, curriculum, and archival materials.
-Its physical collections consist of approximately 315,000 volume equivalents and 700 current periodical subscriptions.
+Its physical collections consist of approximately 317,000 volume equivalents and 700 current periodical subscriptions.

 While the ILRC expects to collect print resources for the foreseeable future, it has shifted to a significant degree from physical ownership to electronic access - a model that serves both residential and distance students.
-Digital information resources provided by the ILRC include some 125,000 electronic books and full-text content from more than 67,000 periodicals.
-The ILRC provides access to more than 230 online research resources from companies such as Dow Jones, EBSCO, JSTOR, LexisNexis, OCLC, ProQuest-CSA, the APA, Emerald, Standard and Poor's, and Thomson Gale.
+Digital information resources provided by the ILRC include some 131,000 electronic books and full-text content from more than 67,000 periodicals.
+The ILRC provides access to more than 300 online research resources from companies such as Dow Jones, EBSCO, JSTOR, LexisNexis, OCLC, ProQuest, the American Psychological Association, Emerald, Standard and Poor's, and Thomson Gale.
+A large majority of these print and electronic resources are now available by searching a single discovery tool, Summon.
+Resources can be accessed directly from this one source or users are able to make a request for materials not currently owned by our library.